donadelden/SSRA-PoC/README.md

 # SSRA

-This is a proof of concept of *SSRA: A Secure Social Robot Architecture* project.
+This is a proof of concept for the *SSRA: A Secure Social Robot Architecture* project.

 ## Run it with Docker
-- Compile the app: `docker build -t ssra .`
+- Compile the app: `cd ssra; docker build -t ssra .`
 - Run it: `sudo docker run -v ./shared:/usr/src/myapp/shared -it --rm --name running-ssra ssra <role>`

 Possible roles: